Jalapeño Plant Stages: From Seedling To Harvest (w/Pictures)

 Growth Stage (4-8 weeks)

-As the jalapeño plant’s root systems grows, the plant above soil will grow faster and faster.
+As a jalapeño plant’s root system grows, the plant above ground will grow faster and faster.
 This stage of rapid growth requires consistent watering, fertilizing (if soil does not contain fertilizer), and transplanting.

 Pepper Plant Stages - Young Plant